opulo-inc/lumenpnp/README.md

 Along with the Index machine itself, the project also includes feeders designed to work with the Index.
 Although they were designed with the Index in mind, they can work with any OpenPnP pick and place with a 20mm x 20mm rail for mounting.

-The Index's development process is being cataloged in a series of videos.
-A playlist of these can be found [here](https://www.youtube.com/playlist?list=PLIeJXmcg1baLBz3x0nCDqkYpKs2IWGHk4).
+The Index's development process is being catalogued in a series of videos.
+A play list of these can be found [here](https://www.youtube.com/playlist?list=PLIeJXmcg1baLBz3x0nCDqkYpKs2IWGHk4).

 ## System Overview
 The Index is controlled with [OpenPnP](https://github.com/openpnp/openpnp).
-OpenPnP generates gcode based on PCB design files and sends it over to a custom motherboard running a modified version of Marlin.
+OpenPnP generates [GCODE](https://en.wikipedia.org/wiki/G-code) based on PCB design files and sends it over to a custom motherboard running a modified version of Marlin.
 This handles controlling the motors, pump, limit switches, feeders, etc.

 The motherboard communicates with the feeders over RS-485.
-After the feeder receieves a command from the motherboard, it sends a confirmation or error message back.
+After the feeder receives a command from the motherboard, it sends a confirmation or error message back.
 This is then sent back to OpenPnP.
-Situations where the feeder would send an error message back would be a tape runout or jam.
+Situations where the feeder would send an error message back would be a tape run out or jam.

 ## Documentation
 Documentation is currently hosted [here](https://docs.indexmachines.io/docs/), it's still a work in progress with some preliminary build instructions and contributions are welcome.